bcmi/CaGNet-Zero-Shot-Semantic-Segmentation/README.md

 ## Hardware Dependency

 Our released code temporarily supports a single GPU or multiple GPUs.
-To acquire satisfactory training results, we advised that each GPU card should be at least 32GB with batch size larger than 8.
+To acquire satisfactory training results, we advise that each GPU card should be at least 32GB with batch size larger than 8.

 The results in the conference paper / this repository are obtained on a single 32GB GPU with batch size 8.
 If you use multiple GPUs (each ≥ 32GB) to train *CaGNet*, you might hopefully achieve better results.